Higher Diploma in Science in Augmented and Virtual Reality Development

 - Delivered via blended learning (80% online; 20% face-to-face)

 The Higher Diploma in Science in AR and VR Development is an NFQ Level 8 two-year part-time course that will provide students with the knowledge, skills and competencies to design, develop and evaluate immersive user experiences with virtual, augmented and mixed reality technologies.
 The course is developed with the support of a range of companies and organisations working in the field of immersive technologies.

 Important notice about this course

-If you are unemployed and in receipt of a jobseekers payment (including Farm Assist and Qualified Adults of Working Age) you are NOT eligible for this two-year ICT Conversion courses.
+If you are unemployed and in receipt of a jobseekers payment (including Farm Assist and Qualified Adults of Working Age) you are NOT eligible for two-year ICT Conversion courses.